Lotus-Radford Type 62-2: Exterior and interior

-The interior of the Type 62-2 is largely analogue; the dashboard is outfitted with a stopwatch and an analog clock in partnership with British watchmaker Bremont, various toggle switches also adorn it, and the steering wheel is devoid of any buttons.
+The interior of the Type 62-2 is largely analogue; the dashboard carries a stopwatch and an analog clock, in partnership with British watchmaker Bremont, and various toggle switches.The steering wheel is devoid of any buttons.
 Digital connectivity is still provided by a build plaque (which contains the vehicle identifier unique to every chassis), which doubles as a magnetic phone holder/wireless charger, along with Wi-Fi and Bluetooth capabilities.
 Although the Type 62-2 was designed for trackability, there is still room for luggage behind the engine bay, albeit not much.

 Powertrain

 The 62-2 borrows the Toyota 2GR-FE from the Exige, producing 436 PS in the Classic trim and 507 PS in the Gold Leaf trim via an ECU remap.
 The John Player Special and Gold Leaf trims receive upgraded camshafts, pistons, and connecting rods, with the former also receiving a larger supercharger.
 The enlarged supercharger gives the John Player Special trim an output of 608 PS.

 The Classic is the sole trim level available with a six-speed manual transmission, the Gold Leaf and John Player Special trims both come with a seven-speed dual-clutch transmission and a limited-slip differential.
 However, Radford still offers customisability and the option for Classic trim owners to upgrade to the dual-clutch transmission and more powerful Gold Leaf engine.
 Traction control and an anti-lock braking system are available with the dual-clutch transmission and can be turned off at the driver's discretion.